 At the community house, Matt was able to nurture skills he would require going back into the community.
 He became very familiar with the surrounding area, although, as a result of his brain injury, he needed help with his road safety.
 Prior to injury, Matt had a less cautious attitude to road safety, judging the distance of the vehicle with a casual glance.
 Once this had been addressed by the clinical team, Matt became independent enough to attend appointments and travel into town.

-The physiotherapists, psychologists and the occupation therapists worked together extremely closely to build up Matt's stamina and postural strength.
+The physiotherapists, psychologists and the occupational therapists worked together extremely closely to build up Matt's stamina and postural strength.
 They also focused on other aspects that would help Matt with his life such as improving memory retention, concentration and improving dexterity.
 This was accomplished through engaging in pottery, painting, indoor wall climbing, and functional kitchen tasks such as chopping.

 Matt said he wanted to participate in activities that were a challenge to him.
-Physiotherapy sessions involved activities such as cycling, climbing, skiing, swimming and gym work focussing on increasing control and co-ordination, stamina, concentration and strengthening.
+Physiotherapy sessions involved activities such as cycling, climbing, skiing, swimming and gym work focusing on increasing control and co-ordination, stamina, concentration and strengthening.

 Matt ultimately wanted to return to the kitchen and cook which became the driving force behind his occupational therapy.
 He began occasionally cooking for four people in the community house kitchen which progressed into a two afternoon per week work placement at The Woodmill.
 Matt would assist with the preparation of meals for the whole unit, with support, at least three times a week and would also cook with his partner at home every weekend.